InAudix/Languages1-Write-up-LITCTF-2025/LITCTF_LANGUAGES1_WRITEUP.md

 1. **Watching the video and checking for hints**
 	The video that was provided with the challenge of someone fingerspelling something in ASL.
 We also were provided 3 hints.
 	- ASL
-    - The flag can not numbers
+    - The flag can have numbers
     - **0** (first sign) does not appear in the flag

 2. **Translating Fingerspelling**